-During my time as a chemistry student at the VUB, I obtained plenty of experience with analytical techniques.
-During my BSc thesis, under guidance of Prof. Dr. Christophe Snoeck of the AMGC research unit, I analyzed ancient cremated human bones using a variety of characterization methods (FTIR, IRMS, ICP-MS, MC-ICP-MS).
-In this study, I assessed the variations of Sr isotopes within and between different populations in Belgium during the Bronze Age.
-My subsequent MSc thesis, guided by Prof. Dr. Steven Goderis (AMGC), consisted of a geochemical characterization of Antarctic micrometeorites.
-Here, I further widened my analytical experience (SEM-EDS, µXRF, LA-ICP-MS, SIMS), and learned how to interpret these results in a geological context.
+I currently work as a PhD researcher at the AMGC research group of the Vrije Universiteit Brussel (VUB), Belgium.
+Previously, I obtained both BSc and MSc degrees in Chemistry at the VUB.
+During this time, I obtained plenty of experience with various analytical techniques.
+Guided by Prof. Dr. Christophe Snoeck, I analyzed (FTIR, IRMS, ICP-MS, MC-ICP-MS) ancient cremated human bones during my BSc thesis, where I assessed the variations of Sr isotopes within and between different populations in Belgium during the Bronze Age.
+My subsequent MSc thesis, guided by Prof. Dr. Steven Goderis, consisted of a geochemical characterization (SEM-EDS, µXRF, LA-ICP-MS, SIMS) of Antarctic micrometeorites, and learned how to interpret these results in a geological context.

 Background